Ransomware and Data Breaches 2020

 Ransomware – The New Data Breach

 As ransomware evolves, it’s not just file encryption that users need to be worry about – they also need to be aware of the implications of compromised data.
-If a ransomware attack successfully exploits an organization for their money, their network has already been compromised.
+If a ransomware attack successfully exploits an organization in Ohio for their money, their network has already been compromised.
 The same can be said for the data on that network.
 These hackers can gather the data before encrypting it for “ransom” and use this stolen data in the future to also conduct identity theft or spread other malicious deeds that can affect both the organization’s employees and their customers.

 Protect your data from ransom attacks

 Because of the increasing volume of data that’s compromised by ransomware attacks every day, it’s crucial for businesses in Cleveland to adapt how we approach these threats, and respond in a similar way that they would a data incident.
 Luckily, there are steps you can take as a consumer to help secure your data.